Loading organizations...

 Key people at Wisely.

-Wisely was founded by Ryan Henry (Co-founder).
+Wisely was founded in 2013 by Ryan Henry (Co-founder).

 Key people at Wisely.

-Wisely was founded by Ryan Henry (Co-founder).
+Wisely was founded in 2013 by Ryan Henry (Co-founder).

 Multiple companies named "Wisely" exist across financial services and tech, with the most prominent being Wisely Financial Strategies (wiselysolutions.com), a San Francisco-based investment advisory firm, and Wisely Capital (wiselycapital.com), a Bay Area private alternative investment firm focused on commercial real estate.[1][2]
 Wisely Financial Strategies serves organizations, families, and individuals with customized financial planning, asset protection, tax minimization, and investment advisory through an open architecture approach, emphasizing long-term relationships and community giving; it operates as an indirect subsidiary of New York Life Insurance Company.[1]
 Wisely Capital targets busy tech professionals with pre-vetted commercial real estate deals, investing alongside clients for aligned interests in cashflow, capital growth, and downside protection.[2]
 A separate Toronto-based Wisely (pre-2019 acquisition) built AI-powered fundraising software for nonprofits to optimize donor engagement via real-time insights.[3][5]